 Understanding the Safety-Sensitive Exception in New York City Pre-Employment Drug Testing

-Because of the lack of clarity the law has previously provided, on June 16, 2020, the New York Commission on Human Rights issued rules that established the Safety-Sensitive exception.
+Because of the lack of clarity that the law has previously provided, on June 16, 2020, the New York Commission on Human Rights issued rules that established the Safety-Sensitive exception.
 A position qualifies for the exception if:

 - The employee regularly, or within one week of beginning employment, must work on an active construction site;